c-florist/dune-api/README.md

 ### Project goals

 - [x] Add basic routes for characters, houses and organisations
+- [ ] Implement pagination on list endpoints
-- [ ] Add some other fun routes for additional information, e.g. `GET /characters/random`
+- [x] Add some other fun routes for additional information, e.g. `GET /character/random`
 - [ ] Add a route and validation for getting a single character
 - [ ] Add all seed data for basic routes